Why women live longer than men (Part 4 of Your Brain at 100).

 For example, teenage mothers are more likely to have grown up in disadvantaged households than women who delay their first pregnancy, and by virtue of raising a child from a young age, they’re less likely to stay in education, and more likely to continue the cycle of disadvantage.

-The optimal number of children is two or three
+The optimal number of children is two or three.

 Over the years, there have been conflicting reports on whether the number of children you have influences lifespan.
 It turns out that the relationship between motherhood and mortality follows a J-shaped curve.

 If, like me, you’re partial to a glass of red wine, you may be familiar with the ‘J-shaped’ curve for alcohol consumption and health, whereby a glass or two of wine a day is more beneficial for health than nothing, or drinking to excess.
-Like glasses of wine, having two or three children is better for your health and longevity than remaining childless, or giving birth to four or more.
+Like glasses of red wine, having two or three children is better for your health and longevity than remaining childfree, or giving birth to four or more.

 Finally, having short birth intervals between your children (less than eighteen months apart or having twins or triplets) is linked to worse health, increased prescriptions for antidepressants (hardly a surprise), and earlier death compared to parents who space their children out by two to three years.